ShoaibShokat03/bablojs/template/README.md

 ### Philosophy

-BABLOJS follows these core principles:
+BABLOjS follows these core principles:

 1. **Simplicity First**: Easy to learn, easy to use, easy to debug
 2. **Performance**: Optimized Virtual DOM, efficient rendering, minimal re-renders